-As part of the changes, first-home buyers will be given a tax concession through the ability to save for a home deposit inside of super, while Australians aged 65 and over will be able to contribute the proceeds from the sale of their main residence (up to $300,000) into super.
-For more on that, check out our article - New rules to benefit those downsizing for retirement.
+As part of the changes, first-home buyers have been given a tax concession through the ability to save for a home deposit inside of super, while Australians aged 65 and over are now able to contribute the proceeds from the sale of their main residence (up to $300,000) into super.

 Tax concession for first home buyers

-From 1 July 2018, eligible first home buyers will be able to withdraw voluntary super contributions (which they've made since 1 July 2017), along with associated investment earnings, to put toward a home deposit.
+Eligible first home buyers can now withdraw voluntary super contributions (which they've made since 1 July 2017), along with associated investment earnings, to put toward a home deposit.

 How does it work?